 Tuomas Eerola is Professor in Music Cognition in Durham University.
 He obtained his MA degree in musicology at the University of Jyväskylä (Finland) in 1997.
 His pre-doctoral work involved periods of study at Leicester University (UK) and Cornell University (USA).
 In 2003, he finished his PhD at University of Jyväskylä in musicology (music cognition).
 In 2003-2006, he worked as postdoctoral researcher at the same institution, followed by a postdoctoral position at an EU Project (Tuning the Brain for Music).
 Between 2007 and 2013, he held a professorship at the the University of Jyväskylä (Finland), first associated with Music, Mind & Technology MA programme and later as a Chair of Musicology.
 Eerola was affiliated with the Finnish Centre of Excellence in Interdisciplinary Music Research.
 At Music Department at Durham University, he has served as the Director of Research (2013-2015) and the Head of Department (2018-2020).

-He has published more than 50 journal articles in the past 10 years (see Google Scholar or ResearchGate).
-Eerola has been the President of Finnish Musicological Society and serves on several editorial boards including the journals Psychology of Music, and Psychomusicology.
+Tuomas Eerola has published more than 70 journal articles in the past 10 years (see Google Scholar or ORCID).
+Eerola has been the President of Finnish Musicological Society and serves on several editorial boards including the journals Psychology of Music, Empirical Musicology Review, and Psychomusicology.

 To read more about music psychology at Durham, see Music & Science Lab and Music Psychology at Durham.